Nano fish in a nano aquarium

 Some experienced aquarists claim that nano aquariums do not represent a healthy habitat for fish.
 And that can be true if extra care is not taken to maintain the tank’s health.
 The truth is that if they are set up and cared for properly, they can harbour an ideal environment.
 These smaller tanks offer a number of advantages that makes fishkeeping a hobby that is available for everyone.

 • Nano aquariums tend to be much less expensive than their larger counterparts, allowing nearly anyone to keep them.

 • Their small size ensures that you can find space for them anywhere, and in many cases it is possible to keep several of them without issue.

 • Aquariums are often excluded from the, “no pets” rules common to small flats and college dormitories.
 A nano fish aquarium can be a convenient way to circumvent those rules.

 • With their small size they are lighter and can be placed almost anywhere.
-On an office desk for example.
+Nano aquariums do not require dedicated stands.
+Nano tanks can be placed on an office desk with ease.

 These can serve to make these tanks very attractive for many beginning aquarists, but the pros must be balanced with the cons of keeping such a small tank, as well.

 Drawbacks To Keeping A Nano Fish Tank